Johnpc123/py-fx-scraper/README.md

 ![](FXScrapeActivityDiagram.png?raw=true)

-## Motivation
+## Motivation (Pair programming, coding interviews and whiteboard 'set' problems)

-Coding interviews commonly focus on trivial tasks, 'set' problems, how to quicksort.
-Here is a quick and dirty script, intented as alternative to evoke more meaningful discussion.
-About refactoring, and/or extended adding features.
+Here is a quick and dirty python3 script.
+It could use some refactoring, testing, linting, monitoring, backup, training and extending.

-The following concepts are illustrated.
+The following concepts are implemented as illustrated.

 * Fail Over
 * Activity Design
 * Modularity
 * Recursion
 * Exception handling
-* Simple lossless compression
+* Simple lossless compression (Weissmen score 8.7)
 * Logging
+* Out of order filtering (new ticks cannot be out of order when they crash the process, autostart every .33s)
+* Event triggering

 ## How to configure

 Edit mongodb credentials

+`_client = MongoClient('mongodb://mymongouser:mymongouserpassword@101.111.121.131:27017/EURUSD')`

 ## How to run